tharshan24/Middleware-PetStore-UCSC/README.md

     ./gradlew quarkusDev

 > **_NOTE:_** Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

 ## Creating a native executable

 Mind having GRAALVM_HOME set to your Mandrel or GraalVM installation.
+If you didn't follow this

+Point the PATH environment variable to the GraalVM bin directory:

+    export PATH=/Library/Java/JavaVirtualMachines/<graalvm>/Contents/Home/bin:$PATH

+Set the JAVA_HOME environment variable to resolve to the GraalVM installation directory:

+    export JAVA_HOME=/Library/Java/JavaVirtualMachines/<graalvm>/Contents/Home

 You can create a native executable using: